abelards/talks/201302-hack_your_brain.md

 # Hack Your Brain
 This is actually a series of talks.
 Have a look at episode II: Hack Your Motivation
+Also, episode II has a Dark Side part ;)

 ### Introduction
 We're curious minds, hackers and tinkerers.
 We love to tweak our tools.